zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

     non-peak periods.
 Setting the `merge_window` to hours of the day when traffic is low will help.

-  * __Multi-cluster replication (Riak EnterpriseDS)__
+  * __Multi-cluster replication (Riak Enterprise)__

-    If you are using Riak EnterpriseDS with the replication feature enabled, your clusters might experience higher production of fragmentation and dead bytes caused by replays.
+    If you are using Riak Enterprise with the replication feature enabled, your clusters might experience higher production of fragmentation and dead bytes caused by replays.
 Additionally, because the full-sync feature operates across entire partitions, it will be made more efficient by